algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Management/Weekly-Report/Weekly-Report-6.md

 We also held a code presentation and organize a code review to discuss about the code.

-The deadline for the technical specification.
-The team succeeded to deliver the [technical specification](link) on time.
+The deadline for the test plan.
+The team succeeded to deliver the [test plan](https://github.com/algosup/2023-2024-project-3-virtual-processor-team-8/blob/main/Documents/Specs/Test-Plan.md) on time.

 We managed some files name issues and updated the gitignore.